Home

 In the early 1900's, the idea of the "Negro Cocaine Fiend" was highly publicized as someone who was prone to violent sexual rampages against white women.
 Outlawing marijuana in 1937 was a repressive measure against Mexican migrant workers who were crossing the borders and taking jobs during the Great Depression.
 Marijuana was supposed to promote violence within the "degenerate races."
 No evidence to any of this has ever been verified.

 This is not to say that all drugs should be legalized, for which some groups have been pushing.
 Not at all.
 There is a serious drug problem in this country right now.
 According to the U. S. Department of Health and Human Services, 46.4% of the U. S. population (12-years-old and above) have used an illegal drug.
-With the economy at its present condition and limited resources to throw at the War on Drugs, it is important that we focus on the correct way of dealing with drugs in the U. S.
+With the economy at its present condition and limited resources to throw at the War on Drug, it is important that we focus on the correct way of dealing with drugs in the U. S.

 The War on Drugs would do well to continue efforts to keep drugs out of the country.
 Education, treatment and changing societal thinking also needs to be addressed in a bigger way.
 Sending people to prison for minor drug offenses instead of rehab is definitely not the way to address current problems.
 Drug courts have shown to be popular alternatives, which have proven to be more humane and effective in combating substance abuse issues.